Probate Administration Attorneys in Raleigh, NC

 - Accounts such as life insurance policies and retirement accounts that have a named beneficiary who is living.

-- Real property – land and houses – generally is not administered through probate unless the will provides otherwise, or the sale of these assets is needed to pay estate debts.
+- Real property – land and houses – generally is not administered through probate unless the will provides otherwise, or the sale of these assets are needed to pay estate debts.

 The personal representative is responsible for paying the estate’s debts and taxes.
 He or she must properly notify creditors that the estate is being closed, which includes publication in the local newspaper of record and sending written notice by certified mail to known secured creditors.